Julia Sebutinde: In Africa

-At the Special Court on Sierra Leone
+At the Special Court for Sierra Leone

-In 2005 Justice Julia Sebutinde was appointed, with secondment from the Uganda government, to the Special Court on Sierra Leone, established by the United Nations.
-She was later appointed the Presiding Judge in Courtroom II, at that time responsible for hearing the case against former Liberian strongman, Charles Taylor.
-In that position she refused to attend a disciplinary hearing against Taylor's lawyer, a behaviour which amounts to serious judicial misconduct, but that remained unsanctioned by the Special Court for Sierra Leone.
+In 2005, Julia Sebutinde was appointed, with secondment from the Ugandan government, to the Special Court for Sierra Leone, established by the United Nations.
+She was later appointed the Presiding Judge in Courtroom II, at that time responsible for hearing the case against former Liberian president, Charles Taylor.
+In that position she refused to attend a disciplinary hearing against Taylor's lawyer.

 At the International Court of Justice

-In the ICJ judges election, 2011, Sebutinde was one of eight candidates for five vacant judicial seats on the International Court of Justice, having been nominated by the national groups of Croatia, Denmark, and Uganda in the Permanent Court of Arbitration.
+In the 2011 International Court of Justice judges election, Sebutinde was one of eight candidates for five vacant judicial seats on the International Court of Justice, having been nominated by the national groups of Croatia, Denmark, and Uganda in the Permanent Court of Arbitration.
 In the election, a successful candidate needs an absolute majority of votes both in the United Nations General Assembly and in the United Nations Security Council.
 On the first day of voting, four candidates were elected but the fifth position was not filled.
 When voting adjourned, Abdul Koroma, the incumbent from Sierra Leone, had received 9 votes out of 15 in the Security Council, with 8 votes needed to elect.
 Over in the General Assembly, after five rounds of voting, Julia Sebutinde, the contender, had received 97 votes out of 193, with 97 votes needed to elect.
 When balloting resumed on 13 December 2011, Sebutinde received an absolute majority of votes in both the Security Council and the General Assembly, and thus was declared elected.

+She was elected for a second term at the ICJ in March 2021.

+Sebutinde was one of the 17 judges ruling on provisional measures in South Africa's genocide case against Israel.
+She voted against all the provisional measures, and was the only permanent judge to vote against any of the measures.
+Her dissenting opinion concluded that the dispute in question was essentially political rather than legal, and there was no plausible basis for finding genocidal intent on the part of Israel.

+The Ugandan Ministry of Foreign Affairs subsequently released a statement that it supported South Africa's position and that Sebutinde's vote "does not in any way, reflect the position of the Government of the Republic of Uganda".